 Background: The consumption of antioxidants, including phenolic compounds, is considered important for preventing the oxidative damage diseases and ageing.
-The total polyphenol content (TPC) is the parameter used to estimate of plant derived products quality.
+The total polyphenol content (TPC) is the parameter used to estimate the quality of plant-derived products.

-Results: Kinetic procedures of total polyphenol content (TPC) determination using crude plants extracts in presence of MBTH have been proposed (time of analysis is 1 min).
-For gallic acid (used as a standard for TPC determination) detection limit is 5.3×10-5 M, quantitation limit is 1.8×10-4 M, and linear range is 6.0×10-5 – 1.3×10-3 M for green bean crude extract; detection limit is 2.9×10-5 M, quantitation limit is 9.5×10-5 M, and linear range is 3.0×10-5 - 2.4×10-3 M for banana pulp crude extract.
+Results: Kinetic procedures of Total Polyphenol Content (TPC) determination using crude plants extracts in the presence of MBTH have been proposed (time of analysis is 1 min).
+For gallic acid (used as a standard for TPC determination) detection limit is 5.3×10-5 M, quantitation limit is 1.8×10-4 M, and linear range is 1.8×10-4 - 1.3×10-3 M for green bean crude extract; detection limit is 2.9×10-5 M, quantitation limit is 9.5×10-5 M, and linear range is 9.5×10-5 - 2.4×10-3 M for banana pulp crude extract.
 Proposed procedures are characterized by higher interference thresholds for sulfites, ascorbic acid, and citric acid compared to pure enzymes (horseradish peroxidase and mushroom tyrosinase) in the same conditions.
 Compared with standard Folin-Ciocalteu (FC) method the procedures described in this work are also characterized by less interference and more rapid determination.

 Phenol oxidase enzymatic activity, green bean crude extract, banana crude extract, 3-methyl-2-benzothiazolinone hydrazone, total polyphenol content determination, tea polyphenols, wine polyphenols.